- Perform 20 seconds of exercise followed by 10 seconds of rest or low-intensity recovery

 In the study, the moderate-intensity group worked out for a total of five hours per week.
 The Tabata group?
 About 46 minutes.

 What’s the Difference Between Tabata and HIIT?

-It’s important to note, however, that most workouts — including some Beachbody programs — incorporating Tabata repeat this four-minute set multiple times.
-And of course, caution should be exercised too.
+It’s important to note, however, that most workouts incorporating Tabata — including some BODi programs — repeat this four-minute set multiple times.
+And of course, you should exercise caution.
 A certain baseline of fitness and a very thorough warm-up are both mandatory before attempting such high-intensity exertion.
 But for those seeking crockpot fitness on a microwaveable schedule, the Tabata protocol delivers proven results.